 This course is free to attend and of interest to those wishing to develop teaching skills, especially in the healthcare environment and teaching our students.

-This workshop is developed and run by Leeds Institute of Medical Education at The University of Leeds and can be used to evidence the following areas for GMC accreditation: Teaching and Facilitating Learning.
+It is developed and run by Leeds Institute of Medical Education at The University of Leeds and can be used to evidence the following areas for GMC accreditation: Teaching and Facilitating Learning.

-This workshop can be used to evidence to following areas for The Academy of Medical Educators.
+It workshop can be used to evidence to following areas for The Academy of Medical Educators.
 Core: Educational Scholarship.
 Domains: Designing and Planning of Learning Activities, Teaching and Supporting Learners.